darthcloud/cube64-dx/README.md

   6. If you have the rumble power connected and the layout change was successful, you should feel a brief rumble.

 This option is saved into the EEPROM so the next time you power up the adaptor the last used setting will be reloaded automatically.

+#### Preconfigured button mapping layout

+Eight pre-defined button mapping layout can be loaded in the currently active layout.
+See [wiki](https://github.com/darthcloud/cube64-dx/wiki) for preset detail.

+  1. While in the main menu, press D-pad DOWN.

+  2. If you have the rumble power connected, you should feel a brief rumble.

+  3. Press any direction on GC D-pad or main joystick to choose one preset.

+  4. If you have the rumble power connected, you should feel a brief rumble.

 ### Calibration